gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 I arched an eyebrow at him.
 "Do you keep notes on *all* the pretty young men?"
 I asked.

 I thought he would blush, but instead he nodded seriously.
-"Every one that Vurt might go up against."
+"Everyone that Vurt might go up against."

 The northerner and Vurt took their places on the starting boards.
 My heart was